atomicrobot/Carbon-Android/README.md

 - "Unit Tests" with a start page of `quality/tests/index.html`
 - "Integration Tests" with a start page of `quality/integrationTests/index.html`

+### Supported Android Versions
+The Carbon app will only support those Android versions that Google Security continues to support: https://endoflife.date/android

+As of July 15, 2022, the latest Android version that's supported is Android 10.
+Therefore the minSDK is set to 29

 License
 =======